 21 August 2016: Flying to America to speak at the Federated Genealogical Societies conference at Springfield, Illinois.

-10 August 2016: New writing books arrived early from printers.
+10 August 2016: New 'how to' books on writing arrived early from printers.

 1 Jun 2015: Online seminars on surnames are now available (click here).